Vladimír Remek: Interkosmos programme

 Remek (then a Captain) joined the Interkosmos program in 1976; his backup was Oldřich Pelčák, the other Czechoslovak cosmonaut selected to participate with the program.
 During the flight, Remek experimented with the Kristall furnace on board the capsule.
 The mission, coinciding with the 30th anniversary of the Soviet-backed 1948 Czechoslovak coup d'état, and including Remek, the son of a Czech mother and Slovak father, had propaganda value in stressing Czechoslovak-Soviet cooperation.
 Remek himself has not denied this although he retains pride in his voyage regardless of the circumstances.
-On the Soyuz 28 mission that launched 2 March 1978, he became the first cosmonaut from a country other than the Soviet Union or the United States, and with the entry of the Czech Republic into the European Union, Remek is considered to be the first astronaut from the European Union.
+On the Soyuz 28 mission that launched 2 March 1978, he became the first space traveller from a country other than the Soviet Union or the United States.
 After Remek's flight, he was celebrated in his home country with a series of receptions at factories and other civil workplaces.
 He was also recognized at a ceremony at Prague Castle as a guest of Gustáv Husák, then the General Secretary of the Communist Party of Czechoslovakia.
 On 16 March, Remek and Aleksei Gubarev, the other member of the crew, were awarded the medal Hero of the Soviet Union.
 Czechoslovak reaction to Remek's flight included comments about the media's inundation focused on Remek and the fact that he was only able to journey with a Soviet cosmonaut as if Remek needed a minder.
 One joke went: "Why didn't the Soviets send up two Czechoslovak cosmonauts?
 Because they would've landed in West Germany."
 Remek himself joked that his Soviet counterpart would slap Remek's hands off of controls if he touched anything without permission.
 French astronaut Jean-Loup Chrétien experienced this same behavior onboard Soyuz TM-7 in 1988.